maurges/every-rust-gui-library/notes.md

 inbuilt ones.
 But alsoo, from reading a tutorial, I don't think custom components can have children?
 This would make creating layouts harder.

+So, there's an lsp-server for slint.
+I'm not going to install it for now, let's do it the classic way, and try to remember how it was to program with relm.
+Ha!

+Ohhh I found a builtin 'init' callback, just what I was looking for earlier this day.
+Fucking builtins and crap reference.

+Barely found ListView, it was among std-widgets.
+Now two more questions: what does a type have to implement to be a model, and can I register rust types for use in slint like qml?

+> The model can be of the following type: ... a model declared natively

+So there seems to be a way.
+Let's check the recipies I guess.

+Conditional element?
+How did I miss that, that's kind of cool.

+Found nothing in recipies, but found trait Model which is exactly what I want.

+Well, it seems there's no way to register rust code.
+So slint is the other way around from qml: you register your slint types in rust, and can instantiate and manipulate them however you want, while in qml you instantiate c++ types from qml.
+So what I have to do is create a global and put my model there?
+This is really not ideal for namespacing and stuff.

+I have no idea what horizontal-stretch does.
+I tried to use it to disable stretching and it didn't work.

+So, a model is anything that implements Model.
+You can name any model in slint with `[]`, which is counter-intuitive, since a model is not necessarily a list.
+You can assign a model factory to a global from rust, and then instantiate this model in slint.
+I still don't like globals, but I guess if you control all the application they are not so bad.
+I wonder how will slint handle third-party components in the future.

 ## vgtk

 Another elm + gtk project.
 Again gtk3.
 I have googled why people would choose 3